Treating a Sunburn

 - Blisters that have become infected

 - Red streaks, swelling, or pus

 Sun poisoning is an extreme case of sunburn, and this happens when ultraviolet radiation inflames your skin.
-If you experience symptoms like chills, fever, headache, nausea, fainting, dehydration, or confusion, go to your local Austin emergency room immediately.
+If you experience symptoms like chills, fever, headache, nausea, fainting, dehydration, or confusion, go to your local San Antonio emergency room immediately.